PageTseng/wuziqi/README.md

 How to use
 ----------

-The lower left quarter means the chess piece which color you will put.
+The lower left quarter means the color of chess piece which you will put.
 Coordinate the position of the chess.
 Row is x, and rank is y.
 Input format:x y.
 There is a blank between x and y.
 Finally, press Enter.
 The chess piece will be painted on the chessboard.
 O says black. @ says white.

 How to run
 ----------